Mexican farmers take over airport, governor tells them to take over private grain warehouses instead

-MEXICO CITY -- Farmers have taken over the airport in the northern Mexico city of Culiacan to protest low prices for their corn and wheat crops.
+MEXICO CITY -- Farmers took over over the airport in the northern Mexico city of Culiacan for to protest low prices for their corn and wheat crops.

-While the three-day blockade in Sinaloa state has caused the cancellation of dozens of flights, it has not drawn wider international attention to the farmer's complaints.
+While the blockade that began Tuesday in Sinaloa state caused the cancellation of dozens of flights before it ended Thursday, it didn't draw much international attention.
+But the state governor's call to takeover U.S.-owned grain warehouses did.

-President Andrés Manuel López Obrador said Thursday he won't intervene in the dispute, which has prevented flights from taking off or landing since Tuesday.
+President Andrés Manuel López Obrador said Thursday he won't intervene in the dispute, which had prevented flights from taking off or landing since Tuesday.

 He accused big farmers, with thousands of acres, of taking advantage of a subsidy system meant for small farmers, and said political opponents were behind the dispute.